RelocompThaiReady is expandingEnter Relocomp →

 Plan the funding correctly

-Purchase funds should come from outside Thailand and move through the banking system properly.
+You may wish to ensure purchase funds come from outside Thailand and move through the banking system properly.
 Foreign-currency transactions above USD 50,000 must be reported via a Foreign Exchange Transaction Form.
 Keep all remittance records tied to the purchase.

 STEP 3